Physical Therapists

 Jim Pasek, MPT

 Jim Pasek is a 1998 graduate of the College of St. Scholastica in Duluth, Minnesota.
 He has worked in Fairbanks as an outpatient orthopedic and chronic pain physical therapist since 1999.
 Jim has received his manual therapy certifications with IAOM- US.
 Jim specializes in disorders of the cervical and lumbar spine.
 He is also interested in injury prevention in sport and recreational athletes.
+Jim’s interests outside the clinic include biathlon, downhill skiing, snow machining, biking, hunting, camping, photography, and working on his old car.

 Covering Physical Therapists